-The application of Article 6 para.
-1 lit. b can be relevant with regard to personal data required from the court personnel for the management of human resources.
-Compliance with a legal obligation to which the controller is subject pursuant to Article 6 para.
-1 lit. c is to be considered as valid legal basis for activities of the court staff that are not directly related to the performance of judicial authority by the court and therefore the link to public interest or exercise of public authority is more difficult to establish.
-Article 6 para.
-1 lit. f may apply to prolonged storage of personal data about former members of court staff.
+The legal basis of necessity for performance of a contract with the data subject or in order to take steps at the request of the data subject prior to entering into a contract (Article 6 para.
+1 lit. b) can be relevant with regard to processing of personal data required from the court personnel for the management of human resources.
+Processing necessary for the purposes of the legitimate interests pursued by the controller or by a third party (Article 6 para.
+1 lit. f) may be perceived as lawful with regard to prolonged storage of personal data about former members of court staff.
+However, impact of such processing on the interests and fundamental rights and freedoms of the data subjects needs to be taken into considerations and balanced against the legitimate interests pursued by the controller or by a third party.

 5.2.
 Legal basis pursuant to Article 9

 With respect to processing of special categories of personal data pursuant to Article 9 should be noted the exception included under para.
 2 lit. f.
 The processing of these sensitive personal data is therefore lawful within the scope of judicial capacity of the given court.
 It is thereby defining to delimit the scope of judicial capacity; however, this assessment cannot be performed with sufficient detail on the level of abstraction that is prerequisite for this report.
 The particular landscape of judicial capacity depends on specific national legislation and organization of judicial system, as well as specific role and functions of the given court in such a national system.
-Pursuant to recital 20 and particularly more general requirements bound to independence of judicial system as well as fundamental rights to a fair trial and to an effective remedy and judicial protection, the scope of judicial capacity should be perceived in a broad sense, i.e. including all activities that are related to the effective functioning of the judicial system in accordance with its purpose.
+Pursuant to Recital 20 and particularly more general requirements bound to independence of judicial system as well as fundamental rights to a fair trial and to an effective remedy and judicial protection, the scope of judicial capacity should be perceived in a broad sense, i.e. including all activities that are related to the effective functioning of the judicial system in accordance with its purpose.

 Following this argumentation, broad scope of activities pursued by court staff as part of their various work tasks should be perceived as performance within the scope of judicial capacity of the court and thereby covered by the exception of Article 9 para.
 2 lit. f.
 This conclusion should be seen in the relative perspective of more general adequacy balancing, meaning that the scope of judicial capacity exception should apply only to adequate processing of special categories of personal data relevant to the court proceeding or other court activity with the sensitivity of such personal data being taken into consideration.